-The HuffPost/YouGov poll was conducted Nov.
-7-9 among 1,000 U.S. adults using a sample selected from YouGov's opt-in online panel to match the demographics and other characteristics of the adult U.S. population.
+The new HuffPost/YouGov poll was conducted Feb.
+19-20 among 1,000 U.S. adults.
+The poll used a sample selected from YouGov's opt-in online panel to match the demographics and other characteristics of the adult U.S. population.
 Factors considered include age, race, gender, education, employment, income, marital status, number of children, voter registration, time and location of Internet access, interest in politics, religion and church attendance.